Lesamuen/SuperAntiNetrunner/README.md

 # SuperAntiNetrunner
-Net Architecture Generator for Cyberbunk RED
+A Net Architecture Generator for Cyberbunk RED (2019)